 Method 2: Restore Objects In A Database

-To restore one or more objects in database, import the objects from backup copy of the database into the database which contains the object that you want to restored.
+To restore one or more objects in the database, import the objects from the backup copy of the database into the database which contains the object that you want to restore.

-1. Open database in which you want the get the object.
+1. Open a database in which you want the get the object.

 - To preserve the current object, to compare it with the restored version after you restore, or to rename object before you restore it.

-e.g: for restoring the damaged form named Checkout, assign new name to damaged form i.e Checkout_bad.
+e.g: for restoring the damaged form named Checkout, assign a new name to the damaged form i.e Checkout_bad.

 - Delete the object that you want to replace.

-Note: be careful during the deletion of the database objects as sometime they also could be linked to other objects.
+Note: be careful during the deletion of the database objects as sometimes they also could be linked to other objects.

-- Hit the External Data, and in Import & Link group, tap to the Access option.
+- Hit the External Data, and in the Import & Link group, tap to the Access option.

 - Select Import tables, queries, forms, reports, macros, and modules into the current database, and then click OK.

-- In Import Objects dialog box, hit the tabs that corresponds to the type of objects which you want to restore
+- In the Import Objects dialog box, hit the tabs that correspond to the type of objects which you want to restore

 Eg: to restore a table, hit to the Tables tab.